lattice/quda/doc/eigentracker-step-scale-evolution.md

 boundary throughout MD — the likely cause of the reliable-update stagnation (~1e-7 CG stalls) observed earlier in the campaign.
 --hmc-mg-setup-interval is safe to enable again.

+## Nested-FGI deployment findings (2026-08-13)

+Validated for production at 16^3x64 beta=5.85: 36 outer x 8 inner with
+per-trajectory MG re-setup gives dH ~ 0.1 at 100% acceptance, ~2x
+cheaper per accepted trajectory than 80-step single FGI, gap widening toward light mass.
+Two characterized limitations:

+1. Frozen-basis decoherence ACROSS trajectories: with thin updates only, dH grew 0.2 -> 4.6 -> 19 over three trajectories (coarse operator Y and deflation basis frozen while the gauge moves).
+Cure deployed: full MG re-setup + coarse re-solve every accepted trajectory (MG_SETUP_INTERVAL_PROD=1).
+The intra-trajectory decoherence that remains is the step-scale predictor-corrector's target — measured fine-pool residual ~1.5 per tau=1 trajectory sets the error floor.

+2. Unequilibrated-state startup: the first trajectory from a mid-therm configuration explodes (dH ~ +1e7) while equilibrated starts are clean from trajectory 1.
+Interpretation: the force split is exact for any basis, but its stiffness allocation is not — on unequilibrated states the coarse deflation basis does not capture the true stiff low-mode directions, leaving the stiff force on the outer timescale.
+   Not a code bug; nested FGI requires an equilibrated operator.
+Policy:
+   THERM_INTEGRATOR=2 (single FGI) for thermalization, nested for probes/productions.